SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

   Definitely.
 There are abundant teaching resources, beautiful campus sceneries, excellent classmates and various sports facilities in the school.
 So I think the school is very good.
 3. Do you like your teachers?
     + Yes.
 Some teachers have a sense of humour, make me stay focused in class.
-    + Some can use different teaching aids, make class more stimulating.
+    + Some can use different teaching aids, make class more stimulating and interesting.
 4. Do you like your current learning atmosphere?
   Yes.
 We have periodic reports and discussions in the seminar group and the school also regularly invites some renowned scholars to give some presentations to us.
 So the learning atmosphere is very strong.
 5. What's the differences between your school and other schools?
   My school has many historical buildings and Sakura.
-From mid to late March, many tourists come to my school to enjoy the beautiful sceneries.
+From mid to late March, many tourists come to my school to enjoy the beautiful sceneries and take lots of photos.
+But the large population can sometimes cause trouble for us because the main road will be congested and it takes us a long time to go to the classrooms.
 6. Is there anything you want to change about your school?
     + More school bus stations.
     + Build more canteens in some area.